bernorieder/nytimes_catbubbles/README.md

 nytimes_catbubbles
 ==================

-A series of scripts to generate thematic bubble lines for subjects queried in the New York Times archive.
+A series of scripts to generate thematic bubble lines and network files using metadata retrieved from the New York Times archive.
+Use a text query and explore how that query relates to the indexing of the NY Times staff.

 For further explanation on what this does, go here: http://thepoliticsofsystems.net/?p=637